yuvalalon510/chip8-emulator/README.md

   ```

 # Options
-  -i: run with old instruction mode.
+  * -i: run with old instruction mode.
 Use this option to fix problems in some games (some of them assume a different implementation)
-  -w: run without screen wrapping.
+  * -w: run without screen wrapping.
 By default the graphics are wrapped.
 However, some games don't use wrapping so this option exists.
-  -s: silent mode. run without sound
+  * -s: silent mode. run without sound.

 # In-game controls
-  CHIP-8 uses a hex keyboard.
-Here is the control mapping:
+  * CHIP-8 uses a hex keyboard.
+Here is the mapping between virtual keys and actual controls:

   ```
-  VITUAL KEYS         THIS EMULATOR
+  VIRTUAL KEYS         THIS EMULATOR (QWERTY KEYBOARD)

   1 2 3 c              1 2 3 4
-  4 5 6 d       =>    q w e r
+  4 5 6 d       =>     Q W E R
-  7 8 9 e             a s d f
+  7 8 9 e              A S D F
-  a 0 b f             z x c v
+  a 0 b f              Z X C V
   ```

+  * [P] - Pause
+  * [O] - Toggle sound
+  * [R] - Restart game